On The Newsstand

 This quarterly published out of Australia has quietly become one of the best philosophy publications available.
 ‘Philosophy’ being such a nebulous word, I shall try to describe what they do: New Philosopher looks at modern social issues from a philosophical perspective.
 Using everything from quotes and statistics, to illustration and comics they delve into the issues that nag at our modern life.
 Past topics include the idea of property, why we travel, technology and fame.
 Each issue follows the theme like a thread, with knots of essays, interviews, illustrations and collections of both short and longer pieces giving thoughtful depth to the philosophical concept at hand.
 Engrossing and thought provoking, it is just what we need when our world becomes confounding.
 Quarterly, Australia, $10.99

 DG is a quarterly news journal that covers what happened over the previous three months.
-Each issue they go back in time, and look at major stories from across our world, giving them some depth and perspective.
+Each issue they go back in time, and look at a few important stories from across our world, giving them some depth and perspective.
 With interviews, timelines, photography and amazingly entertaining and readable infographics, they show us our world in hindsight, and with insight.
 One of my favorite publications, I consider it the best in modern independent publishing.
 Get hooked.
 Quarterly, Britain, $20.00